Note

 Example of running a custom hand-coded policy alongside trainable policies.

-- How to train a single policy (weight sharing) controlling more than one agents:
+- How to train a single policy (weight sharing) controlling more than one agent:

 Example of how to define weight-sharing layers between two different policies.